 Instructions

-- Sift the flour into a large bowl.
+1. Sift the flour into a large bowl.
 Make a hole in the middle, add the milk and yeast and mix until the yeast has dissolved mostly.
-Let rise for 10 minutes in a warm place.
+Let rise for about 10 minutes in a warm place.

-- Add sugar, butter, egg, saffron and salt to the bowl and mix.
+2. Add sugar, butter, egg, saffron and salt to the bowl and mix.
 Knead until you get a nice smooth dough.
-Cover with a kitchen towel and let rise in a warm place for 30 minutes.
+Cover the dough with a kitchen towel and let it rise in a warm place for about 30-45 minutes.

-- Preheat the oven to 390˚F (200°C).
+3. Preheat the oven to 200°C (390°F).
 Prepare a baking sheet with baking parchment and set aside.

-- Whisk the egg yolk with some water and brush the bunnies with the mix.
-Bake in the oven for 10-15 minutes.
-Take out of the oven and let cool down completely on a wire rack.
+6. Whisk the egg yolk with some water and brush the bunnies generously with the egg wash.
+Bake the bunnies in the preheated oven for about 12-15 minutes.
+Take them out of the oven and let them cool down completely on a wire rack.

 Notes